 2010 - Research stay at the University of Toronto

 2009 - Research stay and data collection at the Centre for Deaf Studies, Trinity College Dublin

 I have published monographs, article collections and individual articles and book chapters on issues relating to my research in sociolinguistics, anthropological and applied linguistics.
 This includes, for instance, monographs on Nominal Pluralization and Countability in African Varieties of English in Routledge's Studies in World Englishes series in 2022, and Mouth Actions in Sign Languages - An Empirical Study of Irish Sign Language in De Gruyter's Sign Languages and Deaf Communities series in 2014.
-Together with Helene Steigertahl, I edited a special issue on "Urbanized African Sociolinguistics" in Sociolinguistic Studies in 2020, a special issue on "Communicative Action and Interaction in Africa" in the Journal of Pragmatics (with Klaus P. Schneider & Jemima A. Anderson) and an edited volume on Learning Languages, Being Social (with Lindsay Ferrara) as part of the Anthropological Linguistics Series at De Gruyter are under contract.
+Together with Helene Steigertahl, I edited a special issue on "Urbanized African Sociolinguistics" in Sociolinguistic Studies in 2020, a special issue on "Communicative Action and Interaction in Africa" in the Journal of Pragmatics (with Klaus P. Schneider & Jemima A. Anderson) is in progress.
+An edited volume on Learning Languages, Being Social (with Lindsay Ferrara) as part of the Anthropological Linguistics Series at De Gruyter are under contract.
 You can find a full list of publications here.